guilherme90/zf2-creator/README.md

 ## ZF2 Creator
-A simple script writen in Bash to create module and controller following Zend FRamework 2 Structure.
+A simple script written in Bash to create module and controller, following Zend FRamework 2 Structure.

-You should change file **DefineAuthorFile** and modify the string **author**.
-Per example:
+You should change file **DefineAuthorFile** and modify the string **author**. e.g:

 **DefineAuthorFile**
 ```sh